 One can fill a hot tub by simply using a garden hose and lowering it into the hot tub over the edge.
-Upon request, a stainless steel connection/water inlet with a ball valve can be installed in the side of the hot tub.
+Upon request, a stainless steel connection/water inlet with a ball valve can be installed on the side of the hot tub.

 - How can I empty the hot tub?

 Every hot tub has a water drain installed, but they vary in shape and functionality.
 Fiberglass models with an integrated heater have an external water tap installed underneath the heater.
-Fiberglass models with different heaters, polypropylene models and wooden models by default are equipped with a syphon with a plug.
+Fiberglass models with different heaters, polypropylene models, and wooden models by default are equipped with a siphon with a plug.
 The drain outlet can be upgraded to an external water tap.
 More info on drain options on our blog.

 - I already have a heater, can I purchase a hot tub without one?

 Sure, all models are also available without a heater.
 Please email us with your exact selection and we will calculate the final price without the heater.

 - How can I keep the water warm for longer?

 Invest in the insulation of walls, bottom, and lid.
 After bathing, make sure to cover the hot tub, to slow down heat loss.